Former employee at St. Francis Ministries in Salina arrested for child sex crimes

 SALINA, Kan.
 (KSNW) – A former employee at St. Francis Ministries in Salina was taken into custody Monday on suspicion of rape and sexual exploitation of a child.

+Saline County Sheriff Roger Soldan tells KSN his agency received multiple tips in the case.

+A spokeswoman for Saint Francis Ministries says it was part of their own internal investigation that uncovered the alleged crimes.
+Saint Francis says they fired McEachin after turning the information in to law officers.

-Authorities allege that McEachin, who was on staff at St. Francis Ministries, 5097 W. Cloud had unlawful sexual relations with four females, who range in age from 14 to 17 years old.
-The crimes occurred at St. Francis while the girls were staying at the facility.
-McEachin was employed there four about five months.
+Authorities allege that McEachin, who was on staff at St. Francis Ministries at the Salina West campus at 5097 W. Cloud, had unlawful sexual relations with four females, who range in age from 14 to 17 years old.
+The children were in the care of Saint Francis at the time.
+McEachin was employed there four or five months according to Saint Francis officials.

 Lt.
 Asher says the investigation is ongoing, and no other arrests are anticipated.